atoledo1/atoledo1/README.md

 <img src=https://user-images.githubusercontent.com/61773059/107457383-94373d00-6b17-11eb-927e-3cb0502f98ec.jpg>

-As a literature major turned web developer, I bring an interdisciplinary approach to problem solving.
-Recently graduaded from Lambda School, I am always looking for challenges and opportunities to use my critical thinking skills.
+As a literature major turned full stack web developer, I bring an interdisciplinary approach to building and problem solving that allows me to find creative and innovative solutions.
+Always passionate about learning, I am constantly looking for new challenges.
+I particularly enjoy exploring the intersections of technology, education and the humanities.

 Skills:  REACT / JS / HTML / CSS / PYTHON / REDUX / NODE